Table of Contents

 • Advantages & Disadvantages of Using eSIM

-While eSIM is extremely versatile, it is not perfect.
+While eSIMs are extremely versatile, they are not perfect.

 So, is eSIM right for you?
 Let’s examine the advantages and disadvantages.